clay/claycli/README.md

 Not all projects are the same, and for project specific compilation changes you can add a `claycli.config.js` file to your project's root.
 This file must simply export an Object whose contains key/value pairs are read during compilation.
 Good use cases for this file include:

-* Adding PostCSS plugins to `styles` compilation
+* Adding PostCSS plugins to [`styles`](https://github.com/clay/claycli#styles) compilation
 * Updating options passed into Autoprefixer
-* Changing Babel browser target
+* Changing Babel browser target to meet your env support requirements

 #### Arguments